Rorima/html_css/notes.md

 You can also use `rotateY(0deg)` to make it rotate on its y axis, and `rotateX(0deg)` to make it rotate on its X axis.
 By default it rotates on its z axis.

 ##### scale
-Changes the size or scalling of the element.
+Changes the size or scaling of the element.

 `#scale{transform: scale(2,1);}`